willnet/a-nti_manner_kick_course/README.md

 # A::NtiMannerKickCourse

+## Introduction
 Rails speeds up the startup process by lazily loading classes for components like ActiveRecord::Base and ActionController::Base.
 Additionally, the behavior of lazy loading is essential for applying configuration settings to these components.
 Without lazy loading, some configurations might not be applied as expected.

+### Why Lazy Loading Matters
+Without lazy loading, certain settings might not be applied in time.

 For example, consider the following scenario:

+### Example: Upgrading from Rails 7.0 to 7.1
 When upgrading from Rails 7.0 to Rails 7.1, running rails app:upgrade generates a file named `config/initializers/new_framework_defaults_7_1.rb`.
 This file helps incrementally enable new default settings for Rails 7.1.
 Initially, all settings in this file are commented out.
 Uncommenting the following setting will enable it:

 ```ruby